Minnesota vs. Maryland NCAA Football Odds, Plays and Insights | October 23, 2021

 - The Terrapins have been underdogs by 5 points or more one time this year and have not covered the spread once.

-- Maryland's games this year have hit the over three times in six opportunities (50%).
+- Maryland's games this year have gone over the total in three out of six opportunities (50%).

-- When Maryland puts up more than 20.2 points, it is 3-0 against the spread and 3-0 overall.
+- Maryland is 3-0 against the spread and 3-0 overall when the team notches more than 20.2 points.

-- When Maryland piles up over 319.3 yards, the team is 3-2 against the spread and 4-1 overall.
+- In games that Maryland amasses more than 319.3 yards, the team is 3-2 against the spread and 4-1 overall.

 - This season the Terrapins have turned the ball over 12 times, three more than the Golden Gophers' takeaways (9).